Precisely determining photon-number in real-time: Detector Calibration

-To determine the best way to precisely assign a photon number to a detection event, we measured and analysed four TES pulse characteristics: pulse area, height, length, and maximum slope.
-We found that area provides by far and away the best discrimination, as well as the highest precision (see S5 in Supplementary Material for information on the other measurements performed).
-This reflects the fact that for a TES the pulse area is proportional to the energy absorbed during the detection event---even after the TES saturates and the transition to the normal phase occurs \cite{irwin_application_1995}---and the TES takes longer to cool down after absorbing a photon wavepacket with higher photon number.
+To precisely determine the best way to assign a photon number to a detection event, we measured and analysed four TES pulse characteristics: area, height, length, and maximum slope, as shown in the bottom of Figure~\ref{fig:traces_and_measures}. \textit{Height} is measured as the distance between the baseline and the maximum point in the TES pulse. \textit{Length} is the distance between the rising pulse crossing the detection threshold and the next point where the decaying pulse crosses this threshold again. \textit{Area} is calculated by summing the heights between the detection threshold and the pulse every 4~ns, as shown in the shaded region. \textit{Slope} is determined by differentiating the pulse, with the maximum slope being the highest value achieved by the slope signal (see Figure~\ref{fig:fpga_with_all} in Appendix~\ref{appendix:fpga}).
+We show typical histograms for these quantities in Figures~\ref{fig:histogram_characteristics} and \ref{fig:histogram_area}.
+We found that the area provides, by far, the best discrimination (as seen in the figures), as well as the highest precision.
+This reflects the fact that for TES, the pulse area is proportional to the energy absorbed during the detection event---even after the TES undergo the transition to the normal phase occurs~\cite{irwin_application_1995}---and TES takes longer to cool down after absorbing a photon wavepacket with higher photon number (see top in Figure \ref{fig:traces_and_measures}).

-Given that a detection event is recorded, what is the chance of assigning a photon number $m$ to a detection event with a true number of $n$ photons?
-This is the discrimination, and to evaluate it we tested our system using a strongly attenuated pulsed diode laser with emission centred at 820 nm, described by the weak coherent state:
+The important question is: given that a detection event is recorded, what is the chance of assigning a photon number $m$ to a detection event with a true number of $n$ photons?
+This probability is called discrimination.
+To evaluate it, we tested our system using a strongly attenuated pulsed diode laser with emission centred at 820~nm, described by the weak coherent state:

-where $|\alpha|^2$ is proportional to the intensity of the beam.
-The light is coupled to the TES detectors via a single mode fibre, and the TES electrical output was filtered and amplified at room temperature---more details in Methods---with the filtered signal being the input to our processor.
-We measured a background count rate of 0.06 $\pm$ 0.02 counts/s.